 - Spanish Moss – The thin curly pieces of Spanish moss provide a beautiful covering around any potted plant.
 The moss has a light gray color that easily blends in with the greenery.
 It can even help retain moisture after you’ve watered your plants.

 - Sheet Moss – Use a thin sheet of this green moss on top of the exposed soil in your potted plant.
 Note: you should only use sheet moss in potted plants that have good drainage as it can absorb an excessive amount of water.

-- Reindeer Moss – This type of moss is like sheet moss, except that it is thicker and is a lighter green color.
+- Reindeer Moss – This type of moss is like sheet moss for potted plants, except that it is thicker and is a lighter green color.

 Potted plants help to clean the air you breathe.
 They can remove dangerous toxins and increase oxygen levels.

 Moss helps to accelerate these benefits by keeping your potted plants healthy and robust.

 Indoor and potted plants add serenity to the spaces they live in.
 The use of moss adds to this tranquility.

 When is Moss Bad for Potted Plants?